Humpadilo/sunspire-online/docs/roadmap/Sunspire_Online_Roadmap.md

 Stick to these principles and your AI life will be much easier.

-# 2.3 – Entity Types and Where They Live
+# 2.3 – Entity Types and Where They Live - Complete

 At minimum, support these entity types: